-A concrete driveway is present on the right side of the home.
-Cracks and spalling were not observed on the driveway.
+A concrete driveway is present in the front of the home.
+Cracks and spalling were observed on the driveway.
 Surface defects in driveways develop and progress with age and are considered normal as long as they do not create a safety hazard.
 Sealing defects may help slow the rate of deterioration.